charlotearaneta/recruitment-screening-bot/case-study.md

 - Provide structured and objective candidate evaluations
 - Reduce manual workload for recruiters
 - Improve consistency in candidate assessment
-- Serve as a foundation for more advanced HR-Tech systems
+- Serve as a foundation for more advanced HR Tech systems

 The tool is designed to **support recruiters**, not replace them, by providing clear insights that inform hiring decisions.